-• The conditional assembly language supported by High Level Assembler is quite powerful.
+- The conditional assembly language supported by High Level Assembler is very powerful, more so than in any previous assembler.
 Using simple macro techniques, Assembler Language developers can build their own application-specific language elements in easily extended increments.
-Several successful organizations have built major application suites using macro-based application-specific "business languages".2

-A well-designed set of application-oriented macro instructions can greatly improve the expressive power of each statement in the language.
+Several successful organizations have built major application suites using macrobased application-specific "business languages". - A well-designed set of application-oriented macro instructions can greatly improve the expressive power of each statement in the language.
 Effectively, the "high level" qualities of HLLs can be implemented in Assembler Language, and such improvements can be introduced in controllable stages.
-Such macro instructions can then be used (and re-used) in other applications.

-- Modern techniques, tools, and technologies can greatly enhance the productivity of Assembler Language programmers and the quality of their code.
+Such macro instructions can then be used (and re-used) in other applications, and allow you to adapt rapidly to necessary changes in data types, structures, and representations, and to new hardware capabilities. - Modern techniques, tools, and technologies can greatly enhance the productivity of Assembler Language programmers and the quality of their code.
 The High Level Assembler supports new language enhancements, extensive cross-reference capabilities, and numerous external interfaces that simplify programming tasks. - Assembler Language provides full access to all the machine instructions and operating system services.
-This can be especially useful on the System/360/370/390 and z/Architecture CISC architecture, where many powerful new instructions can do the work of previously long and complex instruction sequences. - Operating system services such as data spaces, multi-tasking, control-block chaining, and dynamic storage and module management can improve usability and performance without major application restructuring, and can supplant previous hand-coded application-specific operations.
-Note that access to such services is not really an Assembler Language issue; it's often the only language that can provide the access! - The weaknesses of HLLs are frequently the strengths of Assembler Language: its flexibility makes it easy to write routines that can communicate with other languages and services that may not be natively supported in your favorite HLL. - Error detection and recovery can be more easily localized to the contexts where problems are most likely to occur, rather than having to rely on a single "global" error-recovery module.
+This can be especially useful on System/360/370/390 and z/Architecture CISC systems, where many powerful new instructions can do the work of previously long and complex instruction sequences.
+(HLL run-time libraries rarely exploit such instructions because they must also run on older hardware.) - Operating system services such as data spaces, multi-tasking, control-block chaining, and dynamic storage and module management can improve usability and performance without major application restructuring, and can supplant previous hand-coded application-specific operations.
+Note that access to such services is not really an Assembler Language issue; it's often the only language that can provide the access! - The weaknesses of HLLs are frequently the strengths of Assembler Language: its flexibility makes it easy to write routines that can communicate with other languages and services that may not be natively supported in your favorite HLL.

-2 Examples include Allstate Insurance, Sprint, Bell Telephone Labs (SNOBOL), IBM Fortran G, RMFortran.
+4 Examples include Allstate Insurance, Sprint, SNOBOL (Bell Telephone Labs), IBM Fortran G, RMFortran.